EarthByte/pyBacktrack/docs/pybacktrack_examples.rst

         -- \
         tests/data/DSDP-36-327_backtrack_decompat.txt

-And since the above examples default to using the internal :mod:`bundled data<pybacktrack.bundle_data>` they are equivalent to the following longer versions...
+And since the above examples default to using the internal :ref:`bundled data<pybacktrack_bundle_data>` they are equivalent to the following longer versions...

 Ocean basin example: